Manager: Damon Bristo

 A winner of the Metropolitan Opera National Council Auditions, Canadian baritone Elliot Madore is already gaining international notoriety for his exceptional voice and artistry.

-In the 2014 – 2015 season, Mr. Madore will make his debut at the Bayerische Staatsoper as Pelléas in a new production of Pelléas et Melisande, a role he will debut first at the Croatian National Opera in Stéphane Braunschweig’s production.
-He also debuted at the Dutch National Opera as Prince Hérisson de Porc-Epic in Laurent Pelly’s new production of Chabrier’s L’étoile which was recorded for . . .
-DVD.
-He returns to Opernhaus Zurich as Harlekin in Ariadne auf Naxos under Fabio Luisi and opens the new Philharmonie Hall in Paris with Les Arts Florissants as Adario in Rameau’s Les Indes galantes.
-He will be heard in recital with the Cleveland Art Song Festival and with Music Toronto, which will be broadcast on the CBC.
+Mr. Madore made his Bayerische Staatsoper debut as Pelléas in a new production of Pelléas et Melisande, a role he debuted at the Croatian National Opera in Stéphane Braunschweig’s production.
+He also debuted at the Dutch National Opera as Prince Hérisson de Porc-Epic in Laurent Pelly’s new production of Chabrier’s L’étoile which was recorded for DVD.
+He returned to Opernhaus Zurich as Harlekin in Ariadne auf Naxos under Fabio Luisi and opened the new Philharmonie Hall in Paris with Les Arts Florissants as Adario in Rameau’s Les Indes galantes.
+He was heard in recital with the Cleveland Art Song Festival and with Music Toronto, which was broadcast on the CBC, as well as debuted with the Houston Symphony Orchestra in Carmina Burana with music director Andrés Orozco-Estrada.

 Mr. Madore made his Carnegie Hall recital debut at Weill Recital Hall as part of Marilyn Horne’s The Song Continues… series and performed a solo concert with the Edmonton Symphony in a program of opera arias and Lieder.
 His Canadian recital debut took place at the National Arts Centre in Canada which was recorded and broadcast on the CBC Radio Two’s "Next!
 Canada's Music Future" Series.
 In the summer of 2011, he was a member of the Salzburg Festival’s Young Singers Project where he covered the title role in Don Giovanni and Guglielmo in Così fan tutte.
 He also made his Salzburg Festival debut as the Japanese Envoy in concert performances of Stravinsky’s Le rossignol with Ivor Bolton and Mozarteumorchester Salzburg.
 At the Tanglewood Festival, Mr. Madore has been seen as Harlekin and the Music Master in Ariadne auf Naxos under the baton of Christoph von Dohnányi and the title role of Don Giovanni under James Levine.